 \section{Conclusion}

-In this paper, we have presented the concept of data leverage and developed a framework for using data leverage to give the public more influence over technology companies.
-Drawing on a variety of research areas, we described and assessed data levers available to the public.
-We highlighted key areas where researchers and policymakers can amplify leverage and work to ensure data leverage distributes power more broadly than the status quo.
+In this paper, we presented a framework for using ``data leverage'' to give the public more influence over technology company behavior.
+Drawing on a variety of research areas, we described and assessed the ``data levers'' available to the public.
+We highlighted key areas where researchers and policymakers can amplify data leverage and work to ensure data leverage distributes power more broadly than is the case in the status quo.